6 Facts You May Not Know About Loneliness

 Whilst increasing your access to socialising, your social skills and social support network are all ways to overcome loneliness, changing the way you think can have the biggest impact.
 Negative thought patterns are a classic human pitfall.
 Changing them takes hard work, but it is effective.

 So, if you are feeling lonely, pause.
 Try to identify the automatic negative thoughts - such as assuming people don't want to hear from you - and reframe that thought as a theory rather than fact.
 What are the facts?
 Is that person perhaps busy?
 Are they maybe also feeling lonely and don't want to bring you down?
 Or have they lost their voice?
-Don't jump to conclusions; be kind to yourself.
+Let's limit jumping to conclusions; be kind to yourself.

 The Jo Cox Foundation's Great Get Together and Marmalade Trust produced an Understanding Loneliness Tool Kit providing resources and advice for facing social isolation and loneliness.
+For Loneliness Awareness Week, the Marmalade Trust have also created a Random Acts of Connection generator to help inspire you how to connect.
 Give it a read for more advice on how to start understanding and talking about loneliness.

 By understanding more about loneliness, we can start having more conversations to break down barriers and find out what each individual needs to feel less lonely.
 Whether it’s a weekly phone call, a helping hand with household chores or a pen pal, start the conversation today and strive for a connected community.